Zitacuaro Council: Founders

-During Miguel Hidalgo's march towards Mexico City, his former student, José María Morelos, finds him while stationed in Valladolid (present-day Morelia).
-Morelos wished to join Hidalgo's forces but Hidalgo suggested to him to create another insurgent army in the south and to capture the port city of Acapulco, a strategic location where the Manila Galleons would deliver goods from the Philippines, then a Spanish domain under the vice-regal structure of New Spain.
+During Miguel Hidalgo's march towards Mexico City, his former student, José María Morelos, was stationed in Valladolid (present-day Morelia).
+Morelos wished to join Hidalgo's forces but Hidalgo suggested he create another insurgent army in the south and to capture the port city of Acapulco, a strategic location where the Manila Galleons delivered goods from the Philippines, then a Spanish domain under the vice-regal structure of New Spain.

-His first campaign would take place in the southern portions of the neighboring intendancies of Valladolid, Mexico, and Puebla (present-day Guerrero).
-Shortly after the end of his first campaign, he received an invitation from Ignacio López Rayón to organize an insurgent assembly since after the capture and death of the first leaders, the insurgent forces were dispersed and without a visible general head.
-Written on July 13, 1811, Morelos would accept the invitation but would send José Sixto Verduzco as his representative as he was away fighting.
+His first campaign took place in the southern portions of the neighboring intendancies of Valladolid, Mexico, and Puebla (present-day Guerrero).
+Shortly after the end of his first campaign, he received an invitation from Ignacio López Rayón to organize an insurgent assembly since after the capture and death of the first leaders, the insurgent forces were dispersed and without a visible leadership.
+Morelos accepted the invitation on 13 July 1811 but sent José Sixto Verduzco as his representative as he was away fighting.